codegouvfr/logiciels-libres-archived/glossary.en.md

 Stars allow users to mark a repository as favourite.
 At the moment, we collect repository favouriteness data from GitHub, Gitlab and instances thereof.
 Favouriteness is not a source code quality metric.

+<a id="tag"></a>
+# Tag

+In a Git source code repository, a tag is a label attached to a commit.
+The tag can be annotated or not.
+A tag generally signals a new release of the source code.